-- 4.1 Ponders End is currently an area of high deprivation.
-According to the Indices of Deprivation 2010, Ponders End has been calculated to be the fourth most deprived of 21 wards in Enfield and within the most deprived 20% wards in England.
+4.1 Ponders End is currently an area of high deprivation.
+According to the Indices of Deprivation 2010, Ponders End has been calculated to be the fourth most deprived of 21 wards in Enfield and within the most deprived 20% of wards in England.
 The 2011 Census revealed that the ward has the fourth lowest average household income of the 21 wards in Enfield, as estimated in 2009, and the proportion of households having an income of less than £15,000 was put at 28.8% compared to a borough average of 23.2%.
 The number of people claiming key out of work benefits in Ponders End in 2011 was 22.5% of the estimated working age population, compared to a Borough average of 16.4%.
 The overall poverty rate is one of the highest within the Borough.
-According to Metropolitan Police crime figures for antisocial behaviour and burglary are high compared to other wards. - 4.2 Ponders End is an area that is in need of significant inward investment and the provision of new employment space, retail units, the improvement of the public realm and the delivery of a range of housing sizes and tenures.
-A Housing Needs Assessment was commissioned to support the planning application for the Order Scheme and this revealed that there is a need to improve the supply of family housing and smaller units, both affordable and private market housing, within the area.
+According to the Metropolitan Police, crime figures for antisocial behaviour and burglary are high compared to other wards.

-4.3 The need for the regeneration of Ponders End was first discussed by the Council in 2007 when the Council gathered together a wide range of stakeholders to develop a vision for Ponders End.
+- 4.2 Ponders End is an area that is in need of significant inward investment and the provision of new retail units, the improvement of the public realm and the delivery of a range of housing sizes and tenures.
+A Housing Needs Assessment was prepared to support the planning application for the Order Scheme and this revealed that there is a need to improve the supply of family housing and smaller units, both affordable and private market housing, within the area. - 4.3 The need for the regeneration of Ponders End was first discussed by the Council in 2007 when the Council gathered together a wide range of stakeholders to develop a vision for Ponders End.
 The strategy has evolved into regional and local planning policy and the aspirations of these policies, particularly the SPD, are reflected in the Order Scheme proposals.
 The redevelopment of the Order Land is a key element in the Council's overall vision for the improvement of Ponders End.
-The Order Scheme is compliant with all relevant national, regional and local planning polices, save for adjustments that have been necessitated by various technical, financial and market conditions, and the planning policy background to the Order Scheme is discussed more fully in Section 5.
+The Order Scheme is compliant with all relevant national, regional and local planning polices, save for the following minor areas: - Affordable Housing Split discussed at Section 5.20 - Privacy and Overlooking discussed at Section 5.20 - Loss of employment uses discussed at Section 8